CygnusRavus/Science-Python-Projects/README.md

 ## PID Controller
 Difficulty: 4/5\
 Numerical model of a Proportional-Integral-Derivative controller, as a learning example of its usage and functionality

+## Economics and Vampires [Work-in-progress]
+Difficulty: 4/5\
+An unusual derivative of the Predator-Prey model, as an example of modelling the economics of a population

+## Food Science: Pancake in the Oven
+Difficulty: 4/5\
+Numerical simulation of thermal flow across a pancake

+## Kinematics: Simple Harmonic Oscillator
+Difficulty: 3/5\
+Numerical simulation of a spring-mass harmonic oscillator with damping terms

+##